 - Should they focus on a specific section?

-- Is there additional content that you will provide to supplement this recording?
+- Will you provide additional content to supplement this recording?

 Since the recording was not directed at this audience, it is likely that you will need to provide some additional detail about the recording to help the students focus on key content.
 You can also edit the recording to include quiz questions (this is especially helpful if the recording includes Poll Everywhere – it allows this year’s students to interact in a similar way).